article background

 • Yoghurts and cream

-• Ready-made meals & packed foods.
+• Ready-made meals and packed foods

 Middle shelf

-The middle shelf is a colder section compared to the top.
+The middle shelf is colder than the top shelf.
 There is less temperature fluctuation in this area and it provides well-circulated air.
-It can be used for:

 • Leftovers